anhdvu/simpos-runner/README.md

 > Possible values: *refund*, *fxload*, *fxdeduct*.
 This field must be set when ***mode == settlement***.
 Default value: "" (emptry string).
 - **reversal**:
 > Possible values: *partial* or *full*.
 Any other values will be assumed as "".
 Default value: "" (empty string).
+> Note: if paymentType is set, *partial* and *full* will have the same behavior which is full reversal.
 - **mcc**:
 > The tool does NOT check for valid MCC.
 Any 4 digits should work
 - **source**: